How to Fix ERR_CONNECTION_REFUSED?

 The wrong configuration settings in your network, be it on proxy settings, disallow connection.

-Click on Automatically detect settings.
-Then apply, exit this window, and reopen the browser if this could clear the error.
+- Click on Automatically detect settings.
+Then, apply, exit this window, and reopen the browser if this clears the error.

 Flush DNS Cache